Summer

 Ready to Register?

 The official HEP of Texas, Inc. registration form must be filled out completely, including the emergency information, health information, and parent release.
 No registration is considered official until payment for classes has been made.
 All summer courses must be paid for at the time of registration.
 New Student Fee: $25 for the summer camps.
-If a student is already enrolled for the 2024-25 school year and has paid the full $125 registration fee, he does not need to pay for the summer.
+If a student is already enrolled for the 2025-26 school year and has paid the full $125 registration fee, he does not need to pay a registration fee for the summer.

 Registration is first come, first served.
 HEP of Texas, Inc. reserves the right to limit enrollment and to change times or dates and teachers if needed, or even cancel camps, classes, and/or workshops due to circumstances not under our control.
 Camps are open to home school, public school, and private school students.